 Cocaine use results in increased levels of dopamine being released into the brain.
 This release produces a short-term feeling of intense euphoria.
-When this feeling is over oftentimes the user will want to experience it again and again and so will continue to take the drug.
+When this feeling is over oftentimes the user will want to experience it again and again and so will continue to use the drug.
 This cycle will result in the user becoming addicted.

 As someone becomes more and more addicted to cocaine, they will notice that the substance has completely taken over their lives.
-They might even be unable to do something as simple as go to work or school without having to get high first.
+They might even be unable to do something as simple as going to work or school without having to get high first.
 Their withdrawal symptoms might be so bad in the morning that they can’t even get out of bed.
-When that happens, going to a rehab for cocaine addiction is the only way to get your life back on track and to stop allowing your cocaine addiction to continue to control your life.
+When that happens, going to rehab for cocaine addiction is the only way to get your life back on track and to stop allowing your cocaine addiction to continue to control your life.

 What Is Cocaine?